Kansas City, Kansas Public Schools: Schools

-History
+Programs

-2014: Launch of Diploma+
+Diploma+

 In 2014, the district introduced a new initiative called Diploma+.
 This program aims to ensure that every student graduates not only with a high school diploma but also with one of seven endorsements.
 These endorsements are designed to equip students with the skills and experiences they need for success in both higher education and careers in a global workforce.

 The seven possible endorsements for Diploma+ are:

 Achieving a minimum score of 21 on the ACT or 1060 on the SAT.

 Completing a qualified internship or an industry-approved project.

 Earning the International Baccalaureate (IB) Diploma or completing the IB Career-Related Programme.

 Obtaining an industry-recognized certificate or credential.